Sher-Chowdhury/operator-sdk/doc/user-guide.md

 memcached-operator       1         1         1            1           1m
 ```

+**Sher:** notice only one-pod deployment.
+You can have more pods, in which one pod out of the cluster has to be elected as the leader pod.
+Then only the leader pod monitors the kube api for events.

 ### 2. Run locally outside the cluster

 This method is preferred during development cycle to deploy and test faster.